RamyaRamachandran-driod/PriceBunny/README.md

-# PriceBunny - The expense tracker
+# PriceBunny - The expenses tracker

-Requirements:
-Python 3
-Modules:
-Tkinter